demetreades/assingment2js-small-school/README.md

 _Still under construction_

-run: `node ./database/init` to create, make tables, use and populate database, but connection still hangs so you need manually to abort via `CTRL+C` unfortunately.
+run: `node ./database/init` to create , use schema, create and populate tables, but connection still hangs so you need manually to abort via `CTRL+C` after completion unfortunately.

 It will be fixed in the future